aplace1/CS-320-ContactList/README.md

 ### **How do I approach designing software?**
     I approach software development by breaking down the main goal into smaller pieces.
     After analyzing and sorting through each piece, I create the basic structure and implement the required functionality.

+### **Summarize the project and what problem it was solving.**
+    The project focuses on learning the fundamentals to unit-testing.
+It does not function as a useable program yet.

+### **What did you do particularly well?**
+    The project was structured decently; I do not usually think about what was done well.
+    Instead, I prefer to think about how I can improve.

+### **Where could you enhance your code?
+How would these improvements make your code more efficient, secure, etcetera?**
+    I would implement a local database so that the program is usable.
+I would also like to implement a better algorithm for sorting and searching.
+A linear algorithm is not efficient and will become slower as more contacts are added.

+### **Did you find writing any piece of the code challenging and how did you overcome this?**
+    I did not find any of this code particularly difficult.
+I have worked with Java in the past which made this project significantly easier.

+### **What tools and/or resources are you adding to your support network?**
+    Using the Junit framework will help for other projects regarding Java.
+    I can see myself using this in the future for unit-testing.

+### **What Skills from this project will be particularly transferable to other projects and/or course work?**
+    The use of unit-testing is applicable to numerous other projects.
+In this course specifically, with this project, the focus was primarily the Junit-Framework.